Statement of Consent

 Download PDF version here.

-We at the Department of Drama recognize it is important to establish clear parameters around consent and boundaries when it comes to “physical touch” in the context of creative practice and collaboration.
+We at the School for the Arts (Drama) recognize it is important to establish clear parameters around consent and boundaries when it comes to “physical touch” in the context of creative practice and collaboration.
 When these considerations are well defined and respected, then everyone can participate in a safe environment without inhibition.

 It is important to recognize that touch is a crucial creative and pedagogical tool.
 Touch may be required in the classroom, rehearsal hall or in costume fittings.
 Situations where physical touch may be anticipated include but are not necessarily limited to: during the demonstration and practice of physical exercises related to voice, movement (including stage combat); in the blocking and execution of scene work; and in the context of a costume fitting.